Close

 Here’s what you generally can expect from your sponsor:

 • You’ll typically be paired with a sponsor who is similar in rank and family status.
-If you’re the parent of a toddler, for example, it helps to be paired with a fellow mom or dad who will know the places for your little one to burn off energy.
+If you’re the parent of a toddler, for example, it helps to be paired with a fellow parent who will know the places for your little one to burn off energy.

 • You will work with your sponsor throughout the moving process.
 Requirements for sponsors vary by service.